SeokLeeUS/path_planning_highway_driving/README.md

 ## Skill gap
-1. finite state machine
+1. Finite State Machine (FSM)
-2. cost function
+2. Cost function
-3. how to utilize Finite State Machine (FSM) (or cost function) for lane change maneuver when necessary.
+3. How to utilize Finite State Machine (FSM) (or cost function) for lane change maneuver when necessary.

 ## References: